Securing Microsoft Remote Desktop Protocol (RDP) in Schools

 Schools should consider setting the ‘Account Lockout Policy’ within Group Policy for RDP users.

 Multi factor authentication involves adding at least one more authentication factor to the normal ‘username and password’ (being ‘something you know’), where the additional factors are either 'something you have' (like a 'one-time-password' sent in an SMS message) or 'something you are' (like a fingerprint).

 Adding multi factor authentication typically involves the use of a third party service.

 Configure RDP to use TLS for authentication

-You can implement TLS to help reduce the risk of man-in-the-middle attacks.
+Implementing TLS can help to reduce the risk of 'man-in-the-middle' attacks.

 Implement a robust data backup plan

 Another common piece of security advice, and like ‘update software’ this too is entirely applicable to RDP: make sure all important data is backed up.

 If the security steps above fail, one of the most important elements in recovering from whatever disaster occurs is a reliable backup that can be used to efficiently restore data.